 Before wreaths became a classic part of Christmas decor, they were used as an emblem of victory in ancient Greece and Rome.
 Wreaths of olive branches crowned the winning athletes at the early Olympic games.

+That’s rather fitting for Christmas as well when you think about it.
 Jesus came in the flesh, died in our place, and rose victorious.
 He snagged the ultimate victory for us.
 And when he comes again, we will stand in triumph.

 3) The Gingerbread Man: Forming a Guy in Your Hands